TheAnonymousAmerican/GAH-/README.md

-# GAH!!
+# GAH!
 The Global Advancement of Humanity

 Inspired by the New Hampshire Public Radio's podcast of The Public Comment Period (Podcast on Civics 101).